Final Fantasy V: Ports and remakes

 Final Fantasy V was ported by Tose to the Sony PlayStation and re-released in Japan on March 19, 1998; it was included in the 1999 release of Final Fantasy Collection, alongside IV and VI.
 The PlayStation version boasted two new full motion video opening and ending sequences and a "memo-save" feature, but the game otherwise remained unchanged.
 Square released 50,000 limited edition copies of the collection which included a Final Fantasy-themed alarm clock.
 In the same year, Square released the PlayStation compilation Final Fantasy Anthology in North America, which included Final Fantasy V, as well as the PlayStation version of VI.
 This would mark the first time the game was published outside Japan, nearly seven years after its initial release.
-As early as July 1998 there was media coverage of a port to the PC by Square Enix Europe (then Eidos Iteractive) that was never officially released.
+As early as July 1998 there was media coverage of a port to the PC by Square Enix Europe (then Eidos Interactive) that was never officially released.
 Screenshots of the cancelled Eidos version include English dialogue that appears to be based on the North American localization that would not be released until September 1999.
 In 2002, Square released this version of the game in Europe and Australia, this time alongside Final Fantasy IV.
 The English version of the game received changes from its original format — most notably, Faris was given a Cornish "pirate" accent and there was a different interpretation of character names, such as the names "Bartz" as opposed to "Butz" and "Gill" as opposed to "Guido", the official romanizations in Japan.
 The port was re-released as part of the Final Fantasy 25th Anniversary Ultimate Box Japanese package in December 2012.

 Following the release of the PlayStation 2, Sony reported that the new system had compatibility issues with the Final Fantasy V half of Final Fantasy Anthology.
 The game experienced a bug where if players attempted to save their games, a graphical error would occur.
 Square then released a statement that only the look of the save screen was corrupted, and saving was still possible, and if players wished, repeatedly going into and out of the save screen would make a normal screen eventually appear.
 This incompatibility was fixed for the PAL and Greatest Hits releases of Final Fantasy Anthology.